COSIMA/cosima-recipes/paper/paper.md

 require non-trivial development, understanding of model numerics, and validation before they can be used confidently.
-If every new user or project had to reconstruct those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than doing science with the model.
+If every new user or project had to reconstruct those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than conducting research using the model output.

 The COSIMA Cookbook fills that need with a domain-specific, openly maintained collection of computational lessons and examples.
 Its contribution is not a new